Checchin’s work focuses on better understanding of the gradient limitation of a superconducting accelerating cavity.

 The research of graduate students Mattia Checchin and Martina Martinello has led to multiple invited talks at international conferences as well as prizes.

-Sam Posen of the Technical Division is awarded the 2016 Hogil Kim Prize for a recent, significant, original contribution to the accelerator field.
+Sam Posen of the TD is awarded the 2016 Hogil Kim Prize for a recent, significant, original contribution to the accelerator field.

 Scientists Anna Grassellino and Vladimir Shiltsev have been elected respectively member-at-large and vice chair for the American Physical Society Division of the Physics of Beams executive committee.

-David Harding, deputy head of the Technical Division, receives the Director’s Award for his outstanding efforts in educating K-12 students about physics.
+David Harding, deputy head of the TD, receives the Director’s Award for his outstanding efforts in educating K-12 students about physics.